Step-Level Sparse Autoencoder for Reasoning Process Interpretation: Experiments and Applications

 \subsection{Probing with Classifier}

-To further investigate the expressiveness of the sparse feature vectors $\hat{\mathbf{h}}_k$, we hypothesize that critical meta-reasoning features such as specifically step validity (e.g., correctness, logicality) and planning horizon (e.g. step length, first token of step) are not merely emergent properties of the final output, but are explicitly decodable from the intermediate sparse activations.
+To further investigate the expressiveness of the learned sparse feature vectors $\hat{\mathbf{h}}_k$, we hypothesize that several critical meta-reasoning features such as specifically step validity (e.g., correctness, logicality) and the planning horizon (e.g. step length, first token of the step) are not merely emergent properties of the final output, but are explicitly decodable from the intermediate sparse activations.

 Formally, for a given latent vector $\hat{\bf{h}}_k$ corresponding to step $s_k$, we train a suite of diagnostic classifiers $f_{\phi}$.
 The probing objective is to minimize the prediction error against a set of ground-truth step attributes $\mathcal{Y}$: